It begins with a haunting quote from T.S. Eliot: “So the darkness shall be the

 marathon discussion with Anton Fedorov, the two men reach a most startling conclusion about what they must do to achieve their ends in the pact forged with Volsky and Gromyko.

 There’s a lot of action here: Operations Sturmflut, Phoenix, Merkur and Edelweiss driving the German onslaught forward, while other engagements over London, and on the seas round out this one.
 As always, the way all these battles are fought in the minds of the major Generals, their many conferences and discussions, is every bit as engaging as the battle scenes themselves.
 It looks like we’ll be moving through 1943 at the same pace that we live out this year, 2017.
 This volume takes us through February of 1943 and into late March.
-The next Volume, Nexus Deep will move into April and May of that year, and it will be out by May 1st.
+The next Volume, Ironfall will move into April and May of that year, and it will be out by May 1st.

 Has the Third Reich finally reached its high water mark here in Stormtide Rising?
 Get ready to lose yourself in this amazingly detailed alternate history again, with Volume 29 available on or before March 1st, 2017.